-Expected program outcomes are:
+Expected outcomes of the Marine Environmental Science concentration are:

-- Students will achieve and maintain a high cumulative grade point average (GPA ≥ 3.0) from course grades earned throughout the program. - The combination of courses comprising the degree ensures that students acquire and demonstrate - 1. effective communication skills - 2. a full understanding of the scientific method - 3. a generalized knowledge in ecological, geological, chemical and biological concepts as they relate to the marine environment - 4. a generalized knowledge of the natural and human-driven problems currently impacting, and anticipated to impact, the marine environment - 5. in-depth knowledge of a specific aspect of marine environmental sciences - Completion of the degree is expected to lead to: placements in the chosen field, in a position requiring graduate training; or to career advancement in the case of working professionals.
+- Students will achieve and maintain a high cumulative grade point average (GPA ≥ 3.0) from course grades earned throughout the program. - The combination of courses comprising the degree ensures that students acquire and demonstrate - 1. effective communication skills - 2. a full understanding of the scientific method - 3. a generalized knowledge in ecological, geological, chemical and biological concepts as they relate to the marine environment

+- 4. a generalized knowledge of the natural and human-driven problems currently impacting, and anticipated to impact, the marine environment - 5. in-depth knowledge of a specific aspect of marine environmental sciences - Completion of the degree is expected to lead to: placements in the chosen field, in a position requiring graduate training; or to career advancement in the case of working professionals.